yohasebe/rsyntaxtree/docs/documentation.md

 → [S [NP hello(world)] [VP test]]
 ```

-### Command Line Interface Features
+### Running RSyntaxTree Yourself (advanced)

-The following features are available only in the command-line interface.
+The following are not offered by the web app.
+They are available when you run RSyntaxTree on your own machine, as the gem or as the Docker image.

 #### Using a Font of Your Own